Policy Learning with Adaptively Collected Data: Introduction

-Since the data is no longer i.i.d, existing techniques in the policy learning literature no longer apply.
+With the weights $\{h_t\}_{t=1}^T$ plugged into the generalized AIPW estimator, we show that our algorithm has an expected regret upper bound of $\tilde{O}\big(\kappa(\Pi)\cdot \frac{\sqrt{\sum_{t=1}^Th_t^2/g_t} }{\sum_{t=1}^T h_t} + \frac{\sum^T_{t=1}h_t^4/g_t^3}{(\sum^T_{t=1}h_t^2/g_t)^2}\big)$~\footnote{We use $\tilde{O}(\cdot)$ to show rates after omitting logarithm factors.}, and $\kappa(\Pi)$ is the entropy integral of a policy class $\Pi$ based on the Hamming distance.
+Since the data are no longer i.i.d., existing techniques in most policy learning literature no longer apply.
 Our analysis instead leverages the framework of sequential uniform concentration~\citep{rakhlin2015sequential}.
-When $\widehat{\mu}_t$ is fitted with observations up to time $t-1$, the AIPW element $\widehat{\Gamma}_t$ is unbiased conditional on the past observations; thus we can write $\widehat{Q}_T(\pi)$ as the sum of a martingale difference sequence, the supremum of which cannot be bounded by the standard notions of the Rademader complexity used in existing policy learning literature \citep[e.g.,][]{kallus2018balanced,zhou2018offline}.
-We instead consider an analogue of the Rademacher process in the adaptive data setting---the tree Radamecher process---and connect the martingale difference sequence with a tree Radamechar process, thereby developing a bound for $\max_{\pi\in\Pi}\widehat{Q}(\pi)$.
-Note that the uniform concentration results in \cite{rakhlin2015sequential} is not directly applicable here, since the martingale difference terms are not bounded (as required in~\citet{rakhlin2015sequential}), where $\widehat{\Gamma}_t$ here may diverge due to vanishing propensities.
-Subsequently, we bound the tree Radamechar process via a covering of the policy class, by refining and sharpening a chaining technique in \cite{zhou2018offline}.
+When $\widehat{\mu}_t$ is fitted with observations up to time $t-1$, the AIPW score $\widehat{\Gamma}_t$ is unbiased conditional on the past observations, so we can write $\widehat{Q}_T(\pi) - Q(\pi)$ as the sum of a martingale difference sequence.
+The supremum of the sum of this martingale difference sequence cannot be bounded with the standard notion of the Rademader complexity used in existing policy learning literature \citep[e.g.,][]{kallus2018balanced,zhou2022offline}.
+We instead consider an analog of the Rademacher process in the adaptive data setting---the tree Radamecher process---and connect the martingale difference sequence with a tree Radamechar process, thereby developing a bound for $\max_{\pi\in\Pi}|\widehat{Q}(\pi)-Q(\pi)|$.
+However the uniform concentration results in \cite{rakhlin2015sequential} are not directly applicable here, since here martingale difference terms are not bounded (as required in~\citet{rakhlin2015sequential}) with risk that $\widehat{\Gamma}_t$ may diverge due to vanishing propensities.
+To address this issue, we introduce a high probability event on which the quadratic variation of the martingale difference sequence is regularized; then we bound the supremum of the tree Radamechar process via a covering of the policy class on the event, by refining and sharpening a chaining technique in \cite{zhou2022offline}.